KayoDevv/Python-Flask-Login-APP/README.md

 **Create a logout route to allow users to log out.**

+# Feel free to add some google, Github integration to the login page !

 **Add a decorator function to check login status before accessing certain routes.**
 A decorator is just a function that takes another function as a parameter and returns another function.